esper-io/console_docs/docs/provisioning-template/actions.md

 ![](./images/6_ProvisioningTemplates_Duplicate.png)

-You can then rename the template and update the Policy, Apps, Branding, Settings, Group, and Add Devices options using the Edit option.
+You can then rename the template and update the Policy, Applications, Branding, Settings, Group, and Add Devices options using the Edit option.
 To save your changes, click on the **Update** button on the Preview page.

 **Note**: Any IMEI or Serial Numbers included in the original template will not be carried over to the duplicated template.